DinoChiesa/Apigee-CustomPolicy-AesCrypto/bundle/README.md

  -d 'cleartext=Whatever you want to encrypt goes here.'
 ```

-The policy defaults the salt to "Apigee-IloveAPIs", the keystrength to 128 bits,
+The policy decodes the key and IV as base16 (hex).
+You can use any hex-encoded
-and the PBKDF2 iteration count to 128001 when they are not specified.
+octet stream of 16 bytes that you like.

 To decrypt: